 Mr. Rush obtained a B.A. in Criminal Justice from Shippensburg University (Pa.) and a B.S. in Psychology from Moravian College (Pa.).
 In 2004, Mr. Rush received his Juris Doctorate (J.D.) degree from Villanova University School of Law and has been licensed to practice law in Pennsylvania and New Jersey since 2005.
 He is also admitted to practice law at the federal level in the United States District Courts for the Eastern District of Pennsylvania and the District of New Jersey, and the U.S. Court of Appeals for the Third Circuit.

 Mr. Rush is a member of the Family Law Section for the Pennsylvania and New Jersey State Bar Associations, and serves on the Family Law Committees for the Northampton County (PA) and Warren County (NJ) Bar Associations.
-He is also an active member of the Vicinage XIII Family Law Inn of Court (NJ) and serves as a panelist for the Warren County (NJ) Matrimonial Early Settlement Panel Mediation Program.
+He is also an active member of the Hunterdon County (NJ) Bar Association, the Vicinage XIII Family Law Inn of Court (NJ), and serves as a Early Settlement Panelist for both the Warren County and Hunterdon County (NJ) Matrimonial Mediation Programs.